-Josue Carrasquillo, a/k/a “King Playboy,” 25, pleaded guilty to conspiracy to conduct enterprise affairs through a pattern of racketeering activity, more commonly referred to as RICO conspiracy.
-U.S. Senior District Court Judge Rya W. Zobel scheduled sentencing for March 10, 2021.
-Carrasquillo was charged in December 2019, at which time he was a member of the New Bedford Chapter of the Latin Kings.
+Taliyah Barboza, a/k/a “Queen Taliyah,” 25, pleaded guilty to conspiracy to conduct enterprise affairs through a pattern of racketeering activity, more commonly referred to as RICO conspiracy.
+U.S. Senior District Court Judge Rya W. Zobel scheduled sentencing for Nov.
+4, 2021.
+Barboza was charged in December 2019, at which time she was a member of the New Bedford Chapter of the Latin Kings.

 The Latin Kings are a violent criminal enterprise comprised of thousands of members across the United States.
 The Latin Kings adhere to a national manifesto, employ an internal judiciary and use a sophisticated system of communication to maintain the hierarchy of the organization.
 As alleged in court documents, the gang uses drug distribution to generate revenue, and engages in violence against witnesses and rival gangs to further its influence and to protect its turf.
-During the plea hearing, Carrasquillo admitted to participating in the violent acts of the gang and distributing controlled substances on behalf of the gang.
+As discussed during the plea hearing, Barboza drove gang members to a robbery and shooting in September 2019, and participated in the drug distribution activities of the gang.

 In December 2019, a federal grand jury returned an indictment alleging racketeering conspiracy, drug conspiracy and firearms charges against 62 leaders, members and associates of the Latin Kings.
-Carrasquillo is the 18th defendant to plead guilty in the case.
+Barboza is the seventeenth defendant to plead guilty in the case.